Hi! This is a place for me to record interesting things I find while working in Antarctica.

 Can you send me a postcard?

 If I already know you in real life, maybe!
 Email me.
-Unfortunately I’m not able to send postcards to people I don’t already know.
+Unfortunately I’m probably not able to send postcards to people I don’t already know.

 Can I mail you stuff?